Sergei Kornilenko: International career

-Kornilenko is a regular member of the Belarus national football team, earning his first cap in 2004.
+Kornilenko has been a regular member of the Belarus national football team, earning his first cap in 2004.
 On 8 September 2015, Kornilenko captained his side in the absence of suspended Alyaksandr Martynovich in the 2:0 win over Luxembourg in a Euro 2016 qualifier.

 In the summer of 2012 he was selected as one of the over aged players to represent Belarus at the 2012 Summer Olympics in London to participate in the Men's football tournament.

 International goals

 Personal life

 Kornilenko is married and has a daughter.